LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 an error cannot be specified.
 A more versatile dialect is:

 	succeeds(Test) :- Goal.
+	deterministic(Test) :- Goal.
 	fails(Test) :- Goal.
 	throws(Test, Ball) :- Goal.

 This is a straightforward dialect.
 For `succeeds/1` tests, `Goal` is expected to succeed.
+For `deterministic!` tests, `Goal` is expected to succeed once without leaving a choice-point.
 For `fails/1` tests, `Goal` is expected to fail.
 For `throws/2` tests, `Goal` is expected to throw the exception term `Ball`.
 An alternative test dialect that can be used with the same expressive power is:

 	test(Test, Outcome) :- Goal.